sidharthkumar10500/motion_correction/README.md

 ## GAN

 ## Diffusion
 *Please note that most of the Diffusion repo posted here was from [1].
-We adapted the dataloader to correctly take our data and altered the training function to save the relevant outpututs.*
+We adapted the dataloader to correctly take our data and altered the training function to save the relevant outputs.*

 First you must download the saved diffusion model from our google drive (https://drive.google.com/drive/folders/16PskzHb4IJYeXGBnryjGSESgDx9dGfkE?usp=sharing).
 Place the folder *ncsv2-mri-mvue* inside the *Diffusion_Model* folder to maintain the assumed file structure.